Case Study 1B – Mondogoal Defenders

 Regular Play –Tackles won, fouls won, minutes played, interceptions and passes completed (REG)

-We were a little bit surprised that ‘interceptions’ were not given a higher value due to their infrequency and game reading importance but other than that the scoring criteria seems well-balanced and fair.
+We were a little bit surprised that ‘interceptions’ were not given a higher value due to their infrequency and game reading importance but other than that the scoring criteria seem well-balanced and fair.

 In the pie charts below we have omitted discipline (negative points) and compared the average points per game that each of the other skill groups collected throughout the course of this EPL season up to and including Week 37.
 We looked at ALL defenders and the Top 25 ranked by average points per game accumulated.